durgadas311/cpnet-z80/md/MPMserver.md

 ## System Drive protection
 This server provides a method of protecting drive A: from being written by CP/NET clients.
-A private R/O vector is maintained in the NETSERVR.RSP and any CP/NET function that alters files (or directories) will check this R/O vector against the drive being accessed, and return a "R/O Disk" error if appropriate.
+A private R/O vector is maintained in NETSERVR.RSP and any CP/NET function that alters files (or directories) will check this R/O vector against the drive being accessed, and return a "R/O Disk" error if appropriate.
-The server code only sets bit 0, but the value is taken from the configuration file cfgntwrk.lib and may be changed.
-It is also possible to make these bits dynamic, altered by a "protect" program (this has not been implemented).
+The server by default only sets bit 0 (drive A:), but that value is taken from the configuration file cfgntwrk.lib and may be changed.
+It is also possible to modify the active R/O vector using the program SRVPROT.COM.

 ## NIOS
 The NIOS interface is similar to the client SNIOS interface, with some